-However, if your basement walls are made of brick, concrete, or paneling, painting your walls will be a more challenging process.
+However, if your basement walls are made of paneling, concrete, or brick, painting your walls will be a more challenging process.
 For this article, we’ll be covering how to paint over brick and concrete as these materials tend to be the most popular in basements.
 However, before you begin painting, you need to keep in mind that each wall type requires special attention and may include more or fewer steps before you reach your finished product.

-Before painting, be sure to check for any water damage, leakage, moisture, and mold.
-If mold is present, it’s best to contact a professional to help get rid of it and prevent mold and moisture problems in the future.
+Step 2: If mold is present, it’s best to contact a professional to help get rid of it and prevent mold and moisture problems in the future.
 Mold in the home can be very dangerous.

 Once you’ve ensured your basement has been waterproofed and free of any harmful components like mold or water damage, you can begin preparing the walls for paint.

-- First, clean your walls using a wire brush to remove any loose debris.
+Step 1: First, clean your walls using a wire brush to remove any loose debris.

-- Once you’ve gone over the entire surface, use a wet towel to wipe down and rinse your walls from any extra dust and dirt.
+Step 2: Once you’ve gone over the entire surface, use a wet towel to wipe down and rinse your walls from any extra dust and dirt.

-- Vacuum the floor of debris as needed.
+Step 3: Vacuum the floor of debris as needed.

 Following the directions on the bottle, mix muriatic acid with water to create a cleaning solution.
 This will help remove any efflorescence, a powdery coating of salt found in masonry, from your walls.
 For this step, be sure to wear protective gear as the chemical can be harsh on the skin.
 This step is important for creating a clean base and making a waterproof seal.